KlotzAndrew/klotzandrew.github.io/content/blog/2020/bpf-intro-syscall-counting.md

 description: ""
 ---

-After watching a talk on [eBPF Superpowers][1], I wanted to give writing a program myself a try.
-Thanks to [BCC][2] BPF is pretty easy to get started using mostly python and a sprinkle of C.
+After watching a talk on [eBPF Superpowers][bpf_superpowers], I wanted to give writing a program myself a try.
+Thanks to [BCC][bcc] BPF is pretty easy to get started using mostly python and a sprinkle of C.

 We are going to start by writing a program that counts the number of times the kernel function `sys_clone` gets called, which is when a new process is created.